zackgithuboriginal/trestore-milestone-project-4/README.md

 #### 2. Goal: As a first-time user, I should be able to understand the navigation structure and how to interact with the website.

-**Expected:** When the user accesses the website there should be a clearly visibile navigation structure abd a consistent UX design.
+**Expected:** When the user accesses the website there should be a visible navigation structure and a consistent UX design.

-**Result:** The navbar is fixed to the top of the screen so that the main navigation options are always available to the user, and the primary interactions on each page are hightlighted with a consistent and eye catching CTA button design indicating to the user at a very quick glance what the primary interactions are.
+**Result:** The navbar is fixed to the top of the screen so that the main navigation options are always available to the user, and the primary interactions on each page are highlighted with a consistent and eye-catching CTA button design indicating to the user at a very quick glance what the primary interactions are.

 ![Image of navbar](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/navbar.PNG)